-For optimum performance, the analog inputs have to be driven differentially.
+For optimum performance, the analog inputs must be driven differentially.
 This improves the common-mode noise immunity and even order harmonic rejection.
+Some examples of input configurations using RF transformers suitable for low and high input frequencies are shown in Figure 46 and Figure 47.

 The single-ended signal is fed to the primary winding of the RF transformer.
 The transformer is terminated on the secondary side.
 Putting the termination on the secondary side helps to shield the kickbacks caused by the sampling circuit from the RF transformer's leakage inductances.
 The termination is accomplished by two resistors connected in series, with the center point connected to the 1.5 V common-mode (VCM pin 13).
+The value of the termination resistors (connected to common-mode) has to be low (< 100 Ω) to provide a low-impedance path for the ADC common-mode switching current.

-At higher input frequencies, the mismatch in the transformer parasitic capacitance (between the windings) results in degraded even-order harmonic performance.
-Connecting two identical RF transformers back to back helps minimize this mismatch and good performance is obtained for high frequency input signals.
-An additional termination resistor pair (Figure 34) may be required between the two transformers to improve the balance between the P and M sides.
+At high input frequencies, the mismatch in the transformer parasitic capacitance (between the windings) results in degraded even-order harmonic performance.
+Connecting two identical RF transformers back-to-back helps minimize this mismatch, and good performance is obtained for high frequency input signals.
+An additional termination resistor pair (enclosed within the shaded box in Figure 46) may be required between the two transformers to improve the balance between the P and M sides.
 The center point of this termination must be connected to ground.
 (Note that the drive circuit has to be tuned to account for this additional termination, to get the desired S11 and impedance match).